How to Load a Configuration File

 $configurator->setTempDirectory(__DIR__ . '/temp');

-On Linux or macOS, set the write
+On Linux or macOS, set write

-permissions for directory temp/
+permissions for the temp/

 :